-For the purpose of Rule 22, dealings in relevant securities include the redemption or purchase of, or taking or exercising an option over, any of its own relevant securities by the offeree company.
-The total amount of securities of the relevant class remaining in issue following the redemption or purchase must also be disclosed. (c) Disclosure in the offeree board circular
+For the purpose of Rule 22, dealings in relevant securities include the redemption or buy-back of, or taking or exercising an option over, any of its own relevant securities by the offeree company.
+The total amount of securities of the relevant class remaining in issue following the redemption or buy-back must also be disclosed.

+(c) Disclosure in the offeree board circular

-The offeree board circular must state the amount of relevant securities of the offeree company which the offeree company has redeemed or purchased during the period commencing 6 months prior to the offer period and ending with the latest practicable date prior to the posting of the document, and the details of any such redemptions and purchases, including dates and prices.
+The offeree board circular must state the amount of relevant securities of the offeree company which the offeree company has redeemed or bought back during the period commencing 6 months prior to the offer period and ending with the latest practicable date prior to the posting of the document, and the details of any such redemptions and buy-backs, including dates and prices.

-32.3 Redemption or purchase of securities by the offeror company
+32.3 Redemption or buy-back of securities by the offeror company

-The offer document must state (in the case of a securities exchange offer only) the amount of relevant securities of the offeror which the offeror has redeemed or purchased during the period commencing 6 months prior to the offer period and the details of any such redemptions and purchases, including dates and prices.
+The offer document must state (in the case of a securities exchange offer only) the amount of relevant securities of the offeror which the offeror has redeemed or bought back during the period commencing 6 months prior to the offer period and the details of any such redemptions and buy-backs, including dates and prices.